– – –

 “Man-made collection of materials, tools and techniques for relaying information, which is, as a whole, unique from other information media.”

-A man-made object which isn’t designed to convey information, like a chair, isn’t a piece of information media.
+A man-made object which isn’t designed to convey information, like a chair, isn’t an example of information media.
 It exists to be sat on.
 If one can derive information from it, outside of that function, they just have a vivid imagination.

 (From now on referred to simply as “medium” and “media”)